Albert Heschong: Television movies

 During the 1970s and 1980s, he worked on numerous television movies, including Steven Spielberg's Something Evil (1972).
 One of his favorites was the television movie Visions (1972), for which he designed a large rubble scene to show the aftermath from the explosion of a water treatment plant.

 He received an Emmy nomination for his art direction on Rascals and Robbers: The Secret Adventures of Tom Sawyer and Huckleberry Finn (1982).
 Much of his work on that project involved selecting locations in Natchez, Mississippi.

 He received his final Emmy nomination for My Wicked, Wicked Ways: The Legend of Errol Flynn (1985).
 Heschong recalled that the number of sets was enormous, and executives became very nervous about the budget.
 As a result, he had to cut many corners.

 In all, Heschong was art director or production designer on more than 2,500 productions.

 Personal life and later years

 Heschong married former Naomi Eva Harris in 1946.
 They had three children, Gregg, Eric, and Lisa.
 He lived in Encino, California.
 In 2001, he died of a cerebral hemorrhage at his home at age 82.
 He was posthumously inducted into the Art Directors Guild Hall of Fame in 2011.

+His son, Gregg, became a camera operator and director of photography for dozens of television series.